-With the impeller rotation still blocked, strike the lathe dog sharply in a counterclockwise direction (when facing the drive end of the shaft).
-The impeller may also be loosened by using a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft) as shown in Figure 2.
+With the impeller rotation still blocked, usE a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft) as shown in Figure 2.
 Use caution not to damage the shaft or keyway.
 When the impeller breaks loose, remove the lathe dog and wood block and unscrew the impeller from the shaft.